cicomsa/evaluation/README.md

 ## Project description

-This project was made as a final individual assignment, where I could showcase my knowledge and understanding in React and Redux.
+This project was made as a final individual assignment, where I could showcase my knowledge and understanding in React and Redux, and in the front-end connection to the back-end.

 **The goal of the app is**